 Just a little status update for the curious.
 I’ve been hacking away at reporter quite a bit lately, after a little break.
 I discussed my plans a few months ago.
 My tree now has the ability to send an image of the page I’m reporting to my dev instance of the reporter server.
 This will […]

+Why does windows have a crummy loopback interface?
+Once again, thank you Mac OS X for being there for me.
 Edit: oh yea, 802.11 support isn’t to good either.
 Not sure whose fault that is.
 Took me a few minutes to figure that out.

 As Stuart mentions work on cairo/thebes builds has progressed quite a bit lately.
 I tried a build the other day, and I think it was the first build I’ve seen that could be used as a browser (previous builds I’ve seen were almost unusable due to rendering issues).
 At times it seemed graphics were loading […]

 Reporter has received report #100,000!
 The first report came in 2005-05-15 10:12:07 PST.
 Now at we have report 100,000 reports and counting in the database.
 And we’re not done.
 I’ve been going through the data, as well as making reporter better so we can get more out of the data.
 We’ll be allowing users to […]